roodboy/gavinvanrood.com/Readme.md

 ## Development Tips

 ### Run server locally
-To run locally, open Terminal.app, type `cd ` and drag the Folder in the window, hit enter.
+To run locally, open Terminal.app, type `cd ` and space, and drag the Folder in the window, hit enter.

 Type `python -m SimpleHTTPServer` and hit enter.